Free Banach $f$-algebras: Why (Banach) s?

 Banach \falg s were first investigated in the 1980s by Martignon \cite{martignon1980} and Scheffold \cite{scheffold1981,scheffold1991,scheffold1993}.
 It is remarkable how little attention these objects have received, given that Banach lattices have been extensively investigated and that Banach \falg s are particularly well behaved.
 First of all, one should note that every Banach lattice equipped with the identically zero multiplication becomes a Banach \falg\ in a standard (yet somehow trivial) way.
 Also recall that every Banach \falg\ with identity is lattice-algebra isomorphic to a space of continuous functions---a fact that directly connects with the original motivation of modelling spaces of functions.

 A relevant property in the research of \falg s is concerned with the existence of divisors of zero: an \falg\ is semiprime if and only if $x^2=0$ implies $x=0$.
 In our research, we will soon face the following elementary question: is the completion of a normed semiprime \falg\ also semiprime?
 This innocent-looking question turned out to be surprisingly subtle.
 Although it is not difficult to verify that the completion of a normed \falg\ is a Banach \falg, the answer to the question above will be negative: in \cref{ex:comp_falg} we will construct a normed semiprime \falg\ whose completion is not semiprime.
-Remarkably, the construction uses the fact that the free normed \falg\ generated by $\el 1$ is semiprime, providing a direct application of free objects to answer such a basic question.

-\subsection{Why free objects?}
+\section{Why free objects?}

 The previous paragraph justifies how free Banach \falg s can be a useful tool to tackle certain questions.
 From a more general perspective, it is natural to assume that in order to understand a given category, one must understand its free objects.
 Free groups, algebras, modules, lattices, and Boolean algebras, among others, play a central role throughout algebra and order theory.
 In topology, the Stone--Čech compactification and the completion of a metric or uniform space can also be viewed as instances of free constructions.
 A modern and increasingly powerful approach in Functional Analysis is to study free objects in categories related to Banach spaces.
-Lipschitz free Banach spaces, holomorphic free Banach spaces, and free Banach lattices are notable examples \cite{garcia-sanchez_dehevia_tradacete2024}.
+Lipschitz free Banach spaces \cite{godefroy_kalton2003}, holomorphic free Banach spaces \cite{mujica1991}, and free Banach lattices \cite{aviles_rodriguez_tradacete2018} are notable examples (see the survey \cite{garcia-sanchez_dehevia_tradacete2024} for a general point of view on these).
 It is therefore natural to attempt extending the theory of Banach \falg s in this direction.